-Mastery of competencies in injury prevention, recognition, and assessment; taping, and bracing technique understanding of the lower extremity; and medical documentation.
-Requires 25 hours of observation in each three settings: orthopedics, pediatrics, and geriatrics, with an additional 25 hours assisting with rehabilitation in the Houghton College training room.
-(Hours logged prior to taking this class may count with instructor's pre-approva Pre-PT majors only.
-Pre-/Co-Req: PHED 247.
+(2, F) Mastery of competencies in injury prevention, recognition, and assessment; taping and bracing techniques; understanding of the lower extremity; and medical documentation.
+Requires 25 hours of observation in each of three settings: orthopedics, pediatrics, and geriatrics, with an additional 25 hours assisting with rehabilitation in the Houghton College training room.
+(Hours logged prior to taking this class may count with instructor's pre-approval.)
+Pre-PT majors only.
+Pre-/Co-Reg: PHED 247.